jgibbons-cp/datadog/kubernetes/nginx-ingress/README.md

 - Create another application, from [here](https://github.com/jgibbons-cp/datadog/tree/main/app-java/kubernetes) or relative to this repo ```../../app-java/kubernetes/```.

-- Create a secret for the application
+- Create a secret for the application.
+NOTE: get the values from a Datadog RUM application or put fake data just to test.
   ```
   kubectl create secret generic dd-rum-tokens --from-literal CLIENT_TOKEN=TOKEN --from-literal APPLICATION_ID=APPID
   ```